Beckhoff-USA-Community/XTS_Base/Documentation/docs/CodeReference/Station.md

 > Reference variable that refers to the Mover that is docked with the Station

 When no mover is present in the Station, .CurrentMover is an invalid reference.
-Attempting to evaluate it will result in a page fault and XAR will stop.
+In this case, an ErrorMover will replace the invalid reference.
+The user will receive notifications when this happens in the TwinCAT Event Logs.

-It is recommended that all evaluations are nested inside IF checks for .MoverInPosition OR by calling [__ISVALIDREF](https://infosys.beckhoff.com/english.php?content=../content/1033/tc3_plc_intro/2529165707.html&id=)
+It is recommended that all evaluations are nested inside IF checks for .MoverInPosition.

 ---